GeiDianQianQian/assignment6/README.md

 # assignment6
-The assignment is for analyzing A/B Testing and T-test.
+The assignment is for analyzing A/B Testing and Benchmarking Sorting.

 A/B Testing:
 - Give file searches.json